adamfitzhugh/terraform-associate/study-guide/manage-infrastructure.md

 - Hashicorp do not recommend using experimental features in modules for production use.

 - When using experimental features a warning will appear on every 'terraform plan' & 'terraform apply'

+## Provisioners
+- Provisioners can be used to run specific actions on the local/remote machine in order to prepare servers or other infrastructure for production.

+### Provisioners are a Last Resort
+- Terraform only includes provisioners knowing there will always be certain behaviours that can't be represented in Terraform's declarative model.

+- This adds complexity.
+Terraform cannot model actions of provisioners in a plan/apply as it could in effect be any action.
+Also with successful provisioners, Terraform would need to understand direct network access to servers, and know the login credentials for the devices.